virgili0/Virgilio/Topics/starting-a-data-project.md

 This may seem trivial, but many useful resources are not found because the correct keywords are not typed into the search engine.

+Consider the use of the [5 Whys technique](https://en.wikipedia.org/wiki/Five_whys) to better understand the problem you're trying to solve.

 #### Don't re-invent the wheel
 Are you sure that someone hasn't already solved your problem?
 In that case, if you needed it to solve a real problem you'd already have the dish ready, while if you're doing it to learn you have a base from which to start!
 Also, observing the code of others is very effective for learning.
 In the latter case, it is still advisable to try to re-implement the solution.